 Research conducted by three female lawyers in Serbia during 2022 included the analysis of over two hundred cases and experiences of women who experienced obstetric violence in gynecological and obstetric institutions.
 The respondents confirmed with their experiences that obstetric violence is not an individual problem, but a serious systemic problem.
 A total of 110 respondents gave their consent for quoting the statements they gave as part of the research.
-The results of the research showed that 16 forms of violence and abuse, i.e. inhumane and inhumane treatment of the examined patients, were identified [17].
+The results of the research showed that 16 forms of violence and abuse, i.e., inhumane treatment of the examined patients, were identified [17].
 Research shows that "various forms of obstetric violence are present, and that their form ranges from verbal insults, through abuse with serious physical injuries, to the death of the woman or the baby."
-In each form of obstetric violence, different intensities of violence with different degrees of consequences were observed" [17].
-The Figure 1 shows the types of violence in gynecological-obstetrical
+In each form of obstetric violence, different intensities of violence with different degrees of consequences were observed [17].
+Figure 1 shows the types of violence in gynecological-obstetrical institutions, which were found through the aforementioned research.

-The research yielded data that the most reports of obstetric violence were for four health institutions (Gynecology and Obstetrics Clinic "Narodni Front"; University Clinical Center of Vojvodina, Clinic for Gynecology and Obstetrics "Betanija"; University Clinical Center Niš, Clinic for Gynecology and obstetrics; University Clinical Center of Serbia, Clinic for Gynecology and Obstetrics "Višegradska") [17].
-The Figure 2 shows the most common forms of violence in the four gynecological and obstetric institutions with the most reports.
+The research yielded data that the most reports of obstetric violence were for four health institutions (Narodni Front Gynecology and Obstetrics Clinic; University Clinical Center of

+Vojvodina, Betanija Clinic for Gynecology and Obstetrics; University Clinical Center of Niš, Clinic for Gynecology and Obstetrics; University Clinical Center of Serbia, Višegradska Clinic for Gynecology and Obstetrics) [17].
+Figure 2 shows the most common forms of violence in the four gynecological and obstetric institutions with the most reports.